m-soro/Data-Science-with-Python/projects/project2.md

 # Introduction

-This project took me about 4.5 days!
-I was working on it 5-6 hours a day or maybe even more(if you count little spurts of ideas during the day?).
+This project took me about 4.5 days.
+I was working on it for 5 to 6 hours a day or maybe even more(if you count little spurts of ideas during the day?).
 The only prep I did for this project was watching and re-watching the demo project multiple times to get the required specs and rubric expectations.

-I completely avoided looking at how others have done this project.
+I completely **avoided** looking at how others have done this project.
 Because I  wanted to challenge myself in writing all of the scripts.
 Aside from reference materials found below, I also did a lot of google search about python's built in methods.
 This project went thru multiple iterations and is almost entirely built using google colab.

-I found the preceeding set of quizzes very helpful, oftentimes its very difficult to even think where to begin!
+I found the preceeding set of quizzes very helpful, oftentimes its very difficult to even think where to begin.

 Find the project links and cities data [below](#project-links).